Notice of a Change Healthcare Third-Party Incident

 Can You Get Too Much Magnesium?

 If you are getting your magnesium from food and beverage sources, it’s unlikely you will get too much, says Doerfler.
-But, she warns that you can take too much in the form of supplements.
+However, she warns that you can take too much in the form of supplements.
 “Separate and larger doses of magnesium can act like a laxative.
 Extremely high doses can lead to irregular heart rhythm,” she says.

 To ensure you are getting enough magnesium for your body, incorporate magnesium-rich foods into your diet, and talk to your physician or a dietitian if you suspect you are deficient.